xmaysonnave/tiddlywiki-ipfs/README.md

 load-nvmrc
 ```

-This repository contains a [.nvmrc](https://github.com/xmaysonnave/tiddlywiki-ipfs/blob/master/.nvmrc) who specifies the node version to use.
+This repository contains a [.nvmrc](https://github.com/xmaysonnave/tiddlywiki-ipfs/blob/master/.nvmrc) who describes the node version to use.
 ```
 node -v
 v10.16.3